This deployment of 720 laptops could have taken months. With Zero Touch, it took weeks.

 While some organizations might have been reluctant to change a methodology they know well, the pharmaceutical company had a firm grasp of its own infrastructure, was able to effectively communicate its needs, and was more than up for the challenge.

 Streamlining the deployment process

 The process involved a lot of discovery; it required a collaborative approach and maintaining an open dialogue.
-The SHI Zero Touch team and the pharmaceutical team worked together throughout a 4-6 week engagement to see if the company could use the Windows stack it already owned to streamline deployment of Windows 10.
+The SHI Zero Touch team and the pharmaceutical team worked together to see if the company could use the Windows stack (Enterprise Mobility Suite, including Azure Active Directory and Intune) it already owned to streamline deployment of Windows 10.